dssjoblom/rails-ansible-stack/README.md

    * app_directory - directory app is deployed to (e.g. /var/www/myapp)
    * disallow_robots - if set to yes, nginx sends a robots.txt that disallows all
    * rails_db_username - username for db user that will created (you will use this in Rails database.yml)
-   * rails_db_password - db password for username (this goes into Rails database.yml as well)
+   * rails_db_password - db password for username (this goes into Rails database.yml as well, will be exported to RAILS_DATABASE_PASSWORD environment variable)
+   * timezone - timezone to set on server
+   * rails_master_key - rails master key (from config/master.key, generate with e.g. rails:credentials:edit)

    Test the environment: